 What Is A Content Strategy?

 You might think to yourself, “Hey, I already have a content strategy.
 I’m writing blog posts!
 I occasionally tweet about my products!”
 That’s great.
-It’s a first step, but that’s more of an editorial strategy than a content strategy.
+It’s the first step, but that’s more of an editorial strategy than a content strategy.
 A content strategy is much more defined.
 Effective content strategy is a key component of successful content marketing, enabling you to align your content creation and distribution efforts with your overall marketing goals.
 This will help you plan the right content, to be posted at the right times, to market to the right people, for the right reasons — whatever that may be.
 Your content strategy should outline:

 - The Whys: Why are you making this content?
 Are you crafting clicky service headlines to help position yourself as a leader in your industry?
 Are you looking to make product demos to help promote a product launch?
 Are you simply planning a hashtag Instagram campaign to show customer appreciation and bolster word of mouth?